zorp-corp/jock-lang/README.md

 ### NockApp

-The NockApp framework consists of Sword (formerly Ares), a runtime VM interpreter for Nock, the Crown Rust interface, and `choo`, which builds Nock programs from Jock or Hoon into executable standalones.
+The NockApp framework consists of Sword (formerly Ares), a runtime VM interpreter for Nock, the Crown Rust interface, and `hoonc`, which builds Nock programs from Jock or Hoon into executable standalones.

 - [NockApp in Nockchain](https://github.com/zorp-corp/nockchain)
 - [Announcement post](https://zorp.io/blog/nockapp-dev-alpha)

 ## Setup

-1. Download and build `choo`, a NockApp compiler which forms part of Nockchain.
+1. Download and build `hoonc`, a NockApp compiler which forms part of Nockchain.

     - ​GitHub:  [zorp-corp/nockchain](https://github.com/zorp-corp/nockchain)

     ```sh
-    make install-choo
+    make install-hoonc
     ```

 2. In a separate location, download the Jock language repo (this repo).

     - ​GitHub:  [zorp-corp/jock-lang](https://github.com/zorp-corp/jock-lang)

-3. Copy `choo` from `nockchain/target/build/release` to the root of `jock-lang`.
+3. Copy `hoonc` from `nockchain/target/build/release` to the root of `jock-lang`.

     ```sh
-    cp nockchain/target/build/release/choo jock-lang/
+    cp nockchain/target/build/release/hoonc jock-lang/
     ```

 4. Compile the examples: